mlyg/VersaTile/README.md

 **5. How can I use VersaTile?** \
 This repository contains the code necessary to train and run inference using VersaTile.
 Tutorial notebooks will be developed to guide new users on how to use and modify VersaTile.

+Important points to note:
+1. Segmentation models are from https://github.com/qubvel/segmentation_models.pytorch.
+The source code requires minor editing to add a second output to the models for the distance transform map.
+The modified code is available in 'smp_edited'.

 ## Training using VersaTile